simoneduca/planet-four/README.md

-# planet-four
+# planetfour-terrains-guide
-Custom additions to panoptes-based project Planet 4.
+Spotter's guide for the Planet 4 project.